 Angie and I were looking through our local Habitat For Humanity Re-Store lighting section when I saw a ceiling light fixture sitting upside down on the shelf.
-It immediately struck my eye as being “right side up” and just as quickly the idea came to me to refurbish it into a table lamp.
+It immediately struck my eye as being “right side up” and just as quickly the idea came to me to make a table lamp from it.

 Picture it hanging from the ceiling

 Please note that I am not a certified electrician and working with electricity is not something to guess about.
 While I am comfortable taking on lighting projects, I always respect what I don’t know and double check that I’m doing it right.
 As I explain how this lamp was built, I will also offer equivalent options that may be more fitting for someone with less technical experience.
-If curious about making lamps check out this post for things to consider.
+If curious about how to make a lamp check out this post for things to consider.

 Please know some links in this post are affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Thank you.
 Click here for my full disclosure